 Unfortunately the wind freshened during the afternoon to such an extent that Captain Rawle judged that a return from the Isle of Wight to Bournemouth and Swanage on Embassy was not possible so she returned light ship to her overnight berth at Poole with her passengers put on the British Railways’ car ferry from Yarmouth to Lymington where they caught the train back to Bournemouth and Swanage.

 Embassy ran these trips on her Board of Trade Class III Passenger Certificate.
-These are valid only from 1st April to 31st of October in daylight hours, not more than 15 miles from land, in favourable weather and when the sea is such as to cause only moderate rolling and pitching.
+These are valid only from 1st April to 31st of October in daylight hours and in favourable weather when the sea is such as to cause only moderate rolling and pitching.

 Of course the latter two requirements involve a value judgement.
 Different captains and different surveyors may take different views about what constitutes “favourable weather and when the sea is such as to cause only moderate rolling and pitching”.
 But if a then Board of Trade (today the Maritime and Coastguard Agency MCA) surveyor judged that the weather was, in his view, not favourable and the sea was such as to cause more than moderate rolling and pitching then he could have made the case that the Passenger Certificate was no longer valid and Captain Rawle could have been prosecuted for taking his ship to sea without a valid Passenger Certificate as two of the the conditions on it had been breached.
 Captain Rawle was an experienced paddle steamer master.
 He knew all this.

 The following afternoon after Embassy’s inability to return her passengers to Bournemouth and Swanage, a spokesman for Cosens told the Echo “We are running normally today but are not getting the numbers.”